robindersingh1986/react-apollo-nodejs-graphql-example/README.md

 npm i

-To run app and graphql both
+To run the prod build mode
-npm run startBoth
+npm run prod

-(This uses concurrently to run both nodejs graphql server and reactjs client app simultaneously and nodemonto restart app in case of any crashes)
+To run app and node / graphql / mongodb both npm run start

-To run only graphql server
+(This uses concurrently to run both nodejs graphql server and reactjs client app simultaneously and nodemon to restart app in case of any crashes)

-npm run graphqlServer
+To run only node / graphql / mongodb server npm run server

 ----- Technology Details -----